 In 2019, Escambia County, FL had a population of 318k people with a median age of 37.3 and a median household income of $53,136.
 Between 2018 and 2019 the population of Escambia County, FL grew from 315,534 to 318,316, a 0.882% increase and its median household income grew from $51,050 to $53,136, a 4.09% increase.

 The 5 largest ethnic groups in Escambia County, FL are White (Non-Hispanic) (63.8%), Black or African American (Non-Hispanic) (22%), Two+ (Non-Hispanic) (5.14%), White (Hispanic) (3.74%), and Asian (Non-Hispanic) (2.29%).
 0% of the households in Escambia County, FL speak a non-English language at home as their primary language.

 97.3% of the residents in Escambia County, FL are U.S. citizens.

-The largest universities in Escambia County, FL are The University of West Florida, with 2,875 graduates, Pensacola State College, with 2,286 graduates, and Fortis Institute-Pensacola, with 271 graduates.
+The largest universities in Escambia County, FL are The University of West Florida (4,422 degrees awarded in 2020), Pensacola State College (2,706 degrees), and George Stone Technical College (353 degrees).

-The median property value in Escambia County, FL is $131,000, and the homeownership rate is 61.2%.
-Most people in Escambia County, FL commute by Drove Alone, and the average commute time is 20.3 minutes.
-The average car ownership in Escambia County, FL is 2 cars per household.
+In 2019, the median property value in Escambia County, FL was $173,100, and the homeownership rate was 60.3%.
+Most people in Escambia County, FL drove alone to work, and the average commute time was 20.8 minutes.
+The average car ownership in Escambia County, FL was 2 cars per household.